GraceNdirangu/alx-system_engineering-devops/README.md

+#!/bin/bash
-#On this task we are practicing using shell.
+On this task we are practicing using shell.
 I agree its not as easy as i thought